-Prerequisite: Vp140 or Vp160, preceded or accompanied by Vv256 or Vv286.
+Prerequisite: Vp140/160, preceded or accompanied by Vv216/256/286.

 Vector description of force, position, velocity and acceleration in fixed and moving reference frames.
 Kinetics of particles, of assemblies of particles and of rigid bodies.
 Energy and momentum concepts.
 Euler's equations.
 Moment of inertia properties.
 The simple oscillator and its applications.